quantonium/LaserGraph/README.md

 This repo is broken up into two submodules and a folder:

-**/Frontend/**: Contains Javascript/D3-based scripts and HTML for displaying visualizations online and in-game
+**/Frontend/**: Contains Javascript/D3-based scripts, stylesheets, and HTML for displaying visualizations online and in-game

 **/Plugin/**: Contains the Unreal Engine 5 plugin intended for serializing data and displaying the frontend in-game